Using Personalization in Sales: How To Do It (With Examples)

 There are loads of ways you can add interactive elements for your customers, from quizzes that help them find their perfect product to interactive product demos.

-Even video can now be interactive, thanks to Living Video.
-Check out how you can learn more or even shop directly from the video below by clicking on the shoes you’re interested in.
+Interactive Video lets you bring these engaging elements into the internet’s most popular medium.
+Check out how you can learn more or even shop directly from the video below by clicking on product you’re interested in.

 Now, imagine a similar video that addresses each viewer by name and is filled with personalized recommendations based on their past buying behavior.
 Products can be integrated into the scene.
 Scenes can change based on who is watching.
 You can even add gamification elements to drive deeper engagement.